nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Creates a group with the specified group name `GROUP_NAME`.
 * The group name cannot be empty
+* Only one group can be created
+* If more than one group is specified, only the last occurrence of a group will be taken

 Examples:
 * `group_create g/CS2103T`